-Day 6: Transfer to Granada - Tour the Alhambra and Generalife Gardens
+Day 6: Transfer to Granada, Tour the Alhambra & Generalife Gardens

 Granada was once the last bastion of Al-Andalus (the historic Muslim name for the Iberian Peninsula) when it was ruled by the Moors.
 You can see examples of this history in the form of Granada's most famous landmark, the Alhambra, which receives more than two million visitors annually.
-In the morning, you'll transfer to the city and meet your guide for a private tour of this palace, as well as the surrounding Generalife Gardens.
+In the morning, you'll transfer to the city and meet your guide for a private tour of this palace and the surrounding Generalife Gardens.

 After the tour, you'll settle into your accommodation and have free time to continue enjoying Granada on your own.
 You can walk around the labyrinthine streets of the Albaicín and Sacromonte quarters, the well-preserved historic neighborhoods of the city.
-In areas such as these, you can visit the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Koranic school).
+In such areas, you can visit the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Quranic school).

-After breakfast, your driver will transfer you to the train station, where you will take a high-speed train back to Madrid.
+After breakfast, your driver will transfer you to the train station, where you'll take a high-speed train back to Madrid.
 Upon arrival, you'll settle into your hotel and have the rest of the day free to explore the areas of the city you haven't yet seen.

-There are plenty of tours throughout the city, including a gourmet food tour and a segway tour.
-Or, do as the locals and spend your afternoon people-watching at an outdoor cafe in one of the city's neighborhoods.
+There are plenty of tours throughout the city, including gourmet food and segway tours.
+Or, do as the locals and spend your afternoon people-watching at an outdoor café in one of the city's neighborhoods.
 For dinner, find the city's best international food in the Lavapiés neighborhood, or dress up for a meal in swanky Salamanca.

 Day 8: Depart Madrid

 It's time to say farewell.
-After a leisurely breakfast, you'll transfer you to the airport where you'll catch your flight home.
+After a leisurely breakfast, you'll be transferred to the airport, where you'll catch your flight home.